M0NsTeRRR/homelabv3-infra/docs/guide/packer/index.md

 ## Usage

-Some variables are hardcoded in the bash script, this script will be replaced by a python script in near future
+Some variables are hardcoded in the bash script, this script will be replaced by a python script in near future.
+Packer use 8888/tcp port for this HTTP server.

 ```sh
 cd packer
 ./build.sh
 ```